Ujjwal-270/Potato-Disease-Detection-Using-CNN/README.md

 - OpenCV

 ## Dataset
 The dataset consists of images of potato leaves, categorized into different classes representing healthy and diseased leaves.
-This data is essential for training the CNN model and can be obtained from [[insert dataset source link if applicable](https://www.kaggle.com/datasets/abdallahalidev/plantvillage-dataset)].
+Plant Village dataset consists of more than 10,000 images of leaves of different species.
+This data is essential for training the CNN model and can be obtained from [[Dataset Link](https://www.kaggle.com/datasets/abdallahalidev/plantvillage-dataset)].

 ## Features
 - Data loading and preprocessing